sdbip/Segerfeldt.EventStore/Documentation/ES.md

 Value objects typically have two functions: they can be compared for structural equality, and they can be validated for correct user input.

 It should not be possible to instantiate an invalid value object.
 The constructor (or factory) should prevent such, typically by throwing an exception or returning a failure result when invalid data is encountered.
-(See Vlad Khorikov's [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions/blob/master/CSharpFunctionalExtensions/Result/Result.cs) for a `Result` type that can be used for this.)
+(The Source package includes a `Result<T>` [^vkhorikov] type that can be used for this.)
 If the programmer can trust that all instances are valid, they will not need to validate the data again in their code; it is enough to declare that a variable must be of the correct type (and not `null`).

+[^vkhorikov]: Influenced by Vlad Khorikov's [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions/blob/master/CSharpFunctionalExtensions/Result/Result.cs)

 Value objects can also be used in calculations.
 You might for example `Add()` (or `+`) two numeric value objects to get their sum.
 Or you might multiply a value object with a scalar (e.g. a `Money` amount and an interest rate).
 The result of a calculation is typically an object of the same type as the input, but it could be otherwise. `Ingredient1` combined with `Ingredient2` might for example produce a `Cake`.